Lx-zjwf/fabric-defects-detection/README.md

 # Introduction
 This item provide a Cascade R-CNN for fabric defects detection, based on the baseline provided by sloan and jianh <https://tianchi.aliyun.com/notebook-ai/detail?spm=5176.12586969.1002.9.43b46448UDpstK&postId=74264> and datasets provided by Tianchi algorithm Contest <https://tianchi.aliyun.com/competition/entrance/231748/introduction?spm=5176.12281957.1004.5.38b02448NiKTgT>.
 The Resnet50 is set as backbone network to extract feature, combined with feature pyramid network and deformable convolution.
 We use three
 R-CNN branches to locate and classify defects with gradual increasing iou threshold, and each branch samples by OHEM algorithm.
 The model can obtain 61.67% average iou, 78.67% precision, 79.79% recall and 62% mAP.
-The detection result in
+The detection results can be shown as follows:

+APs of detection results in each defect class are illustrated in the following picture: